-National associations affiliated with the governing body, EMDR Europe, have adopted standards for training in EMDR Therapy.
-This requires the completion of 52 hours of lectures, practical experience with a facilitator and EMDR case consultation.
-Our’s meets the requirements as follows:
+National associations affiliated with the governing body, EMDR Europe, have adopted standards for EMDR Therapy Training.
+This requires the completion of 52 hours of lectures, practical experience with a facilitator, and EMDR case consultation.
+Our EMDR Therapy Training meets the requirements as follows:

 - Part 1 three days (21 hours)

 - Part 2 one day (7 hours)

 - Group case consultation half day (3 hours)